SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If the **Type** of custom property is **Date**, then input must be provided in yyyy-mm-dd format.

-If you want to provide a file input as custom property value, then first the file must be uploaded in Cumulocity tenant using {{< product-c8y-iot >}} API.
+To provide a file input as custom property value, then first the file must be uploaded in Cumulocity tenant using {{< product-c8y-iot >}} API.

 Refer to this section to upload a file in Cumulocity : [Provide link here]